Taking Tube Bending to the Next Level

 The tubing is visually inspected multiple times throughout the project, starting with inspecting for blemishes, a fleck of plastic that got trapped inside the tube or any fault that can cause a problem.
 We’ll reject entire raw plastic lots if needed.
 We measure the diameter of each bend.
 We test for heat resistance and timing to ensure your tubing is flawless when it arrives for your production.

-Once the bending procedure is complete, we perform a nitrogen pressure test to ensure all the joints hold.
+Once the plastic tube bending procedure is complete, we perform a nitrogen pressure test to ensure all the joints hold.
 Before every tube goes out, they’re inspected, to ensure there are no scratches or anything that would cause problems.

 We see an increased demand for bent plastic tubing for medical device and semiconductor manufacturing productions, as the process eliminates more joints and fittings, allowing a seamless flow through the tubing.
 You can practically eliminate the chance of contamination or hang ups through the transportation process with our unique tube bending process.